Small Kitchen Space-Saving Tips

 Make your small kitchen work and feel bigger with these space-saving ideas

 Blind-corner cabinets are cabinets on inside corners that are accessible from only one door.
 If you have a blind-corner cabinet in your kitchen, you know how hard it is to reach anything that gets shoved to the back.
 Most kitchen designers will try to plan space for a lazy Susan base cabinet instead of a blind corner.
-These have rotating shelves that provide good access to the contents.
-But if you’re stuck with a blind-corner cabinet and no lazy Susan, here are a few options worth exploring.
+Try any one of these kitchen cabinet organizers that will change your life.

 Why not store your dishes where you use them?
 Sure, it’ll mean a little extra work when you put them away, but they’ll be convenient to use, and you can save kitchen space for cooking items.
 For example, a pair of custom-built cabinets could look perfect in a dining room setting.
 The dishes are stored a few steps from the dishwasher and within easy reach of the dining room table.
 You don’t have to build a custom cabinet.
 Bankers’ bookcases or other glass-front cases work well too.
 You can find these at antiques stores.

 Consider a Cabinet-Depth Refrigerator

 Cabinet-depth refrigerators stick out about 6 to 8 in. in front of your cabinets, robbing you of valuable floor space and crowding passageways.
 If you’re designing a new kitchen, consider buying a shallow-depth refrigerator.
 It’ll make your kitchen seem much more spacious, and depending on the floor plan, may even allow you to gain cabinet space across from the refrigerator.
 Cabinet-depth refrigerators cost a little more, about $1,500 for the least expensive versions, but the extra cost is easy to justify if you need the space.